Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling)

 SOC 368: Client Management Procedures

-This course covers screening, assessment, and treatment planning, focusing on cognitive behavioral therapy, motivational enhancement, and 12-step facilitation.
+This course covers screening, assessment, and treatment planning, with a focus on cognitive-behavioral therapy, motivational enhancement, and 12-step facilitation.
 It includes biopsychosocial assessments, drug abuse, dual diagnosis, recovery plans, adolescent treatment, and effective listening.

 SOC 373: Group Counseling and Addictions Populations

 This course covers the basics of group counseling theories and dynamics, helping students develop skills to facilitate addiction counseling groups and integrate theory into practice.
-It explores the evolution of addiction counseling group processes.
+It explores the evolution of group processes in addiction counseling.

 Licensed Addictions Counselor